Back to skill

 Finding

-The template goes beyond cron/scheduling guidance by instructing the agent to search unread emails and external news on a recurring basis.
-That expands the skill from timing orchestration into autonomous access of potentially sensitive data and third-party sources, increasing privacy and permission risk if copied into real use without explicit user consent and scoping.
+The recurring 'Morning Briefing' template goes beyond a scheduling helper by instructing the agent to access unread emails and external news.
+That expands the skill from time orchestration into data-access and content-processing behavior, increasing privacy and permission risk if reused blindly by downstream agents or users.

 Medium